GLOBAL MARKETS-Stocks rise as worries on Fed taper cool, dollar gains

 In the lingo of Wall Street, to taper is not to tighten, a

-The surge also led the Dow to close out the week with a
+revelation that put the Dow on track to close a seventh straight

 Even after the U.S. central bank starts to scale back its